-The panel works with offenders and their victims by exploring the following:
+The panel works with participants and those they have harmed by exploring the following:

 - Who has been harmed?